 Department: Public Works

 Division: Streets

 Item Description: Street Lighting Equipment Fund l Name

 St treet

 \$ Amount Requested in 2015: \$4,000 Nature of the expenditure?
-One-Time or Ongoing • lditional ?
-If Yes, No
+One-Time or Ongoing?
+Ongoing Revenue lditional e?
+If Yes, v Below No

-Ongoing?
-Identif v Below

 This will restore a majority of the funding that was budgeted in the past to allow for the purchase of replacement parts for city owned street lights.
 Previous funding levels have been between \$5,000 and \$10,000 per year.
 We occasionally experience a light pole being hit by a car and the damage not being reported until after the accident.
 Often we do not get any driver or insurance information.
 We have experienced about seven incidents over the previous 5 years where we have had to replace a light post assembly.